 Who We Help

-Praxia works with viable owner-led businesses in Southern Indiana (New Albany, Indiana) and the surrounding Louisville Metro Area navigating continuity.
+Praxia works with viable owner-led small businesses in Indiana and Kentucky navigating continuity.

 The business relies heavily on your judgment, relationships, or daily oversight, and stepping away feels risky.